Log-in to MyJMUHealth to make an appointment

 - Fever over 100 degrees within 24 hours

 - Acute infection (less than 3 days treatment)

 - Acute upper respiratory infection with fever and/or wheeze

 Where to go

-There are bike racks on both sides of the Student Success Center.
-There are bus stops at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King Jr. Way.
-And patients can call 540-568-6178 for a parking code in the pay-by-space level (lower, second entrance) of the Grace Street Parking Deck.
+There is a drop-off circle at the Urgent Care entrance; bus stops are at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King Jr. Way; bike racks are located at the Urgent Care entrance and both Student Success Center entrances.
+Patients may call 540-568-6178 for a parking code to use in the pay-by-space level (bottom-level) of the Grace Street Parking Deck.

 What to bring

 - List of medicines you are currently taking

 The UHC currently does not accept any insurance as a form of payment.
 If there is a charge for any service rendered, the student is responsible for payment at the time of service.

 Fees for your visit